amita29patil/team_lambda/README.md

 ## Codebase Information

 #### How to run our code:
-# UPDATE THIS

 Our code is structured in chronological order for the most streamlined approach for displaying our EDA, feature engineering, and modeling approach.
+For the complete analysis, please run all numbered 'notebook' files from

 #### Code Folder structure :
  - `notebooks/`: Jupyter notebooks for each step of the pipeline.